CCI-MOC/hil/docs/rest_api.md

 Delete the hnic named `<hnic>` and belonging to `<headnode>`.
 The headnode must not have previously been started.

+Authorization requirements:

+* Access to the project which owns `<headnode>`.

+Possible errors:

 * 409, if the headnode has already been started.